razvanbaboiucs/nuxt-supabase-poc/README.md

 Go to **Storage** > **Policies**.

 Add a new policy for *storage.buckets* from the "For full customization" option:
+1. Read policy
     - policy name: Enable read to all authenticated users
     - allowed operation: SELECT
     - target roles: authenticated
     - using expression: true

-Add a new policy for *storage.objects* from the "For full customization" option:
+Add the following new policies for *storage.objects* from the "For full customization" option:
+1. Read policy
+    - policy name: Enable read to all authenticated users
+    - allowed operation: SELECT
+    - target roles: authenticated
+    - using expression: true
+2. Insert policy
-- policy name: Enable read, insert to all authenticated users
+    - policy name: Enable insert to all authenticated users
-- allowed operation: SELECT, INSERT
+    - allowed operation: INSERT
     - target roles: authenticated
     - using expression: true

 ## Development Server